Gatekeeping is for sheep, but it’s a good thing you are a lot smarter than that.

 It is very easy to translate Korean articles on your own with ChatGPT or other AI programs these days.
 Korean Adoptees no longer have to live in the dark when it comes to news from Korea.

 Please do your research.
+Please think carefully about the motivations of those who may wish to gaslight you into believing (or not believing) relevant information.
 Otherwise, you can easily be led like a naive lemming (or sheep) off of a cliff.

 It’s baaahhhhtter too be safe than sorry, when it comes to sharing your sensitive, private adoption documents with anyone.
 See what we did there?